pauldambra/pauldambra.github.io/_posts/2019-11-30-serverless-lessons-learned.md

 There's quite a bit of [definition of serverless in a previous post](/2018/02/serverless-1.html).

-Boil it down to this: there is no installation, configuration, or maintenance of servers for the users of a service in a Serverless system.
+Boil it down to this: there is no installation, configuration, or maintenance of servers for the owners, and builders of a service in a Serverless system.

 In most cases your team (or worse a different team in your organisation) will provision, manage, patch, security scan, and deploy servers either physical or virtual.
-Unless you sell the compute those servers represent to your customers then you don't make money just by running those servers.
+Unless you sell the compute those servers represent then you don't make money just by running those servers.

 ![what you do and don't manage in a serverless system](/images/serverless-maintenance.png)